Vinsi/Vinsi_NewsAppTest/README.md

 you can move to news details further by tapping details button .it will open the url associated with that news

-core thirdparty libraries used can be listed in pod files
+# Core Thirdparty libraries used can be listed in pod files

   pod 'Moya/RxSwift', '~> 11.0'      => Easy Endpoint creation